AgaMiko/bird-recognition-review/README.md

 - **[xeno-canto.org](https://www.xeno-canto.org/)** is a website dedicated to sharing bird sounds from all over the world (480k, September 2019).
 **Scripts that make downloading easier can be found here:**
-  - [github.com/AgaMiko/xeno-canto-download](https://github.com/AgaMiko/xeno-canto-download) - Simple and easy scraper to download sound with metadata, written in python
+  - [AgaMiko/xeno-canto-download](https://github.com/AgaMiko/xeno-canto-download) - Simple and easy scraper to download sound with metadata, written in python
-  - [github.com/ntivirikin/xeno-canto-py](https://github.com/ntivirikin/xeno-canto-py) - Python API wrapper designed to help users easily download xeno-canto.org recordings and associated information.
+  - [ntivirikin/xeno-canto-py](https://github.com/ntivirikin/xeno-canto-py) - Python API wrapper designed to help users easily download xeno-canto.org recordings and associated information.
 Avaiable to install with pip manager.
+  - [realzza/xenopy](https://github.com/realzza/xenopy) - XenoPy is a python wrapper for Xeno-canto API 2.0.
+Supports multiprocessing downloading.

 - **[Macaulay Library](https://search.macaulaylibrary.org/catalog)** is the world's largest archive of animal sounds.
 It includes more than 175,000 audio recordings covering 75 percent of the world's bird species.
 There are an ever-increasing numbers of insect, fish, frog, and mammal recordings.
 The video archive includes over 50,000 clips, representing over 3,500 species.[1]
 The Library is part of Cornell Lab of Ornithology of the Cornell University.